Hola fellow Reader !

-Olga gave us ample time to adore the beautiful buildings, take pictures and cleared all our doubts along with suggestions and recommendations of the best places nearby to eat, drink and relax.
+Olga gave us ample time to adore the beautiful buildings, take pictures and cleared all our doubts along with suggestions and recommendations of the best places nearby to eat, drink and play hell spin casino.
 You can send a message to me if you want to get in touch with her as your guide for the tour.

 This indulging tour is approximately for 3 hours.

 Post the guided tour, walk towards the most famous street of Barcelona – Las Ramblas !
 A mile long street with loads of trees, shops, restaurants on the sides, a walk down the Ramblas is a must do when in Barcelona, and I did it everyday !

 On one end of the Ramblas is Placa Catalunya, which is an exciting place for food, events & shopping; and on the other end is the Columbus Monument, beyond which lies the Mediterranean Sea.
 And in the between are metro stations, famous food joints, Opera house, Wax museum, Bouqueria market, streets leading to the Gothic quarter and a lot of exciting shops to get souvenirs from Barecelona.

 So after the Guided tour, walk straight to the Liceu Opera, which is just on other side of the road if your tour ends near the Cathedral.
 From inside, this is one of the most beautiful buildings in Barcelona.
 If your scheduled slot is now, go for the tour, or park it for later.